 All animals can eat meals cooked like pemmican and kibble in the game.
 Doing this allows your herbivorous animals to consume meats if they are cooked into the meals first.

 Pemmican and kibble can almost be considered a way of universal animal feeding in RimWorld.

 Wargs is the only exception in the game that will not eat these items.
 These animals will only consume raw meat and corpses.

 Colonists that are assigned to handling will feed your animals.
 You can assign your colonists passionate about animals to hunt and handle taming, training, and cleaning.

 Here are a few common reasons that could be why your animals are refusing to eat food in RimWorld:

-- Type of Food – The food you are trying to feed your animals is not in their diet, or you don not have the food that is in their diet available to you.
+- Type of Food – The food you are trying to feed your animals is not in their diet, or you do not have the food available.

 - Allowed Area – The food is not placed in the allowed area of the animals and is inaccessible to them.
-Ensure the vicinity of the permitted area for the animlas before placing down food for them.
+Ensure the vicinity of the permitted area for the animals before placing food for them.

-- Health – The health of the animal could also play a factor in its neglect to eat in-game.
-The animal could be incapacitated or is not able to walk around due to some health issues.
+- Health – The animal’s health could also factor in its neglect to eat in-game.
+The animal could be incapacitated or unable to walk around due to health issues.

 - Hunger – Your animals might secretly be snacking on other plants or grass without your knowledge.
-This could keep their hunger down beforehand, and hence they might not be eating the actual food you have placed down for them.
+This could keep their hunger down beforehand; hence, they might not be eating the food you have placed down for them.